shaileshgrowisto/ftd-module-assignments/m1_data_modelling/3.12.ftd_variables/text/README_string.md

-Create a FTD file with the name strings.ftd.
+Create a FTD file with the name `strings.ftd`.

 In this file, declare a string variable with name as `title` and value as FTD rocks.